Lugaru's Epsilon

 • Epsilon for Windows includes a new configure-epsilon command that starts a dialog for reconfiguring its Start menu icon, setting up file associations, and similar tasks.

 • Epsilon and EEL now use simpler rules to locate their files.
 Relocating Epsilon's installation to a different directory requires setting an explicit EpsPath in fewer cases.
-As a result of this, the -w4 flag's behavior in previous versions is now the default; the new -w32 reverses it.
+As a result of this, the -w4 flag's behavior in previous versions is now the default; the new -w32 flag reverses it.
 And -w flag settings are now cumulative.

 • Under Windows, Epsilon's state file has a new default name that incorporates the version number, as under Unix.
 And Epsilon for Windows now writes customized state files to the user's customization directory, like Epsilon for Unix.

 • The set-color dialog now displays color classes arranged in a tree format.
-You can now use Ctrl-S and related keys within the Windows set-color dialog to search for class or scheme names.
+You can now use Ctrl-s and related keys within the Windows set-color dialog to search for class or scheme names.
 Searching for class names also works under both Win32 and Unix console environments.

 • Epsilon now recognizes the new -dir flag to set a relative directory for relative command line file names.
 This helps it support uses like "epsilon -add filename" where filename is a Cygwin-style pathname.